Naturaily/Naturaily-netlify/_career/react-developer.md

 ---
 published: true
-title: React Developer - check the job offer and apply
+long-title: React Developer - check the job offer and apply
-short-title: React Developer
+title: React Developer
 description: >-
   Our company is scaling rapidly on a daily basis.
 Therefore, we need to see you are comfortable with the pace of changes we are going through and excited